jamrollin/qr_code_component/README-template.md

 - CSS custom properties

 ### What I learned
+#### text-align selector
-- text-align property applies to block containers.
+  - applies to block containers.
 While, it doesn't apply directly to img element, putting it inside a block container such as div will center it.

 ```html
  <div class="card">